akash02ita/CPSC-503.07/code/tests/df435i/README.md

 - `examples/working_example1.py`: a normal hand tracking approach with no post-processing.
 This seems to give issues of frequent inaccurate values, due to depth noise and possible amount of 'holes'.
 - `examples/working_example2.py`: better than before and seems like post-processing helps on getting better and more accurate values.
 Frame rate seems still around 30fps.
   - `tests/test4.py` can be visited to see also the depth frames before and after processing and alignment.
+- `examples/working_example3.py`: implementation of detecting _hover or touch_ of index finger on skin color like surface.

+## Recordings
+Recodings are uploaded in the following links:

+- `examples/working_example1.py`: https://youtu.be/bpqYMhNgOrE
+- `examples/working_example3.py`: https://youtu.be/MadIhRYcWRc